KevinZhao-07/Smart-Autonomous-Chair/Front-End/README.md

-# The Goon Chair - Frontend
+# The Smart Chair - Frontend

-A modern, interactive Next.js web application for controlling the Goon Chair with a beautiful UI built using shadcn/ui components.
+A modern, interactive Next.js web application for controlling the Smart Chair with a beautiful UI built using shadcn/ui components.

 ## Features